★ Tier Lists: Characters | Weapons | Demon Wedges

 • In 3-player missions, no combat partners can be summoned.

-Most Geniemon can be collected by feeding them Treats.
+Most Geniemon can be collected by feeding them Treats and befriending them.
 These Treats have varying levels of Rarity with higher ones giving you a better chance of befriending a Geniemon.

 Some Geniemon can be collected through the Bard's Tome Battle Pass's Level 30 mark rewards.